THE FRIGATE PLAYGROUND IS CLOSED UNTIL SPRING

 Breaking or damaging the Frigate.

 Bringing toys like swords, balls, toy cars or dolls, onto the Frigate.
-For the purposes of safety, a child’s hands must be free.
+For safety reasons a child’s hands must be free.

-Not following the instructions of the administrators and breaking into the playground when access has been limited.
+Ignoring the instructions of the administrators and entering the playground when access has been limited.

 Respect your child’s right to find their own comfort level in terms of speed and height.
 Do not seat your child or push them.
 This will reduce any risks, while allowing your child to have an enjoyable time learning new things and discovering new experiences.

 Make sure your child only uses playground equipment that is appropriate to their height and skill level.
 Please remember that for children playing, exploring, climbing and socialising are more important than taking photos.
 Please come again to take photos when your child is older.